livebook-dev/livebook/README.md

   * LIVEBOOK_COOKIE - sets the cookie for running Livebook in a cluster.
     Defaults to a random string that is generated on boot.

+  * LIVEBOOK_DEFAULT_RUNTIME - sets the runtime type that is used by default when none is started explicitly for the given notebook.
+    Must be either "standalone" (Elixir standalone) or "embedded" (Embedded).
+    Defaults to "standalone".

   * LIVEBOOK_IP - sets the ip address to start the web application on.
 Must be a valid IPv4 or IPv6 address.

   * LIVEBOOK_PASSWORD - sets a password that must be used to access Livebook.
 Must be at least 12 characters.
 Defaults to token authentication.